AngleProtocol/angle-docs/governance/veANGLE/gauges.md

 When increasing the veANGLE balance by locking more tokens or extending a lock, this new veANGLE balance is not taken into account in the current vote allocation.
 Be careful to apply this new voting power.
 More info on the [Increasing veANGLE balance page](increasing-veANGLE.md).
 {% endhint %}

+{% hint style="info" %}
+Note that gauges can be "killed" after having been whitelisted.
+This requires a DAO vote.
+Rewards that are voted for killed gauges are simply not issued, which means veANGLE tokens voting for a gauge that has been removed are not actually providing useful votes.
+{% endhint %}

 ## ANGLE Issuance Rate

-The rate of emission of ANGLE tokens remains unchanged.
+{% hint style="info" %}
 For details about the ANGLE emission rate, please refer to [this page](/governance/angle-token.md).
+{% endhint %}

 Essentially, the weekly decrease factor of 1.007827 of the ANGLE emissions is guaranteed on-chain.